gammison/algorithms-1/README.md

 # algorithms
-Data structures and algorithms implemented in Java
+Data structures and algorithms implemented in various languages